epeth0mus/palera1n16/README.md

 **Known working devices:**
 - iPhone X (GSM)
 - iPhone 7
-- iPhone 6s
+- iPhone 6s (Only for the iOS 15.4 version of Palera1n)

 # How to use
 1. Install libimobiledevice